Revisiting institutional punishment in the $N$-person prisoner's dilemma: The replicator equation formulation

 The analysis of the scenario without defectors is very similar to that presented above.
 In particular, $y=0$ and $x= 1-z^*$ is a solution of $dx/dt=dz/dt=0$, provided that $z^* \in (0,1)$ is a root of $h (z) = \tilde{\pi}^C(z) -\tilde{\pi}^P (z) $.
 Using the same reasoning as before, we conclude that the single valid root exists only if $-\alpha \beta + \gamma \zeta< 0$, which is the only condition for the stability of the all-punishers fixed point in the absence of defectors.
 We recall that in this case the all-cooperators fixed point is stable.
 Therefore, the no-defectors solution is unstable and the value of $z^*$ delimits the basins of attraction of the all-punishers ($z=1$) and the all-cooperators ($x=1$) solutions.
 As before, $z^*$ can be obtained easily using Eqs. (\ref{piCinf}) and (\ref{piPinf}) for $N \to \infty$, leading to

-provided that $ \gamma \geq \beta \alpha $ which ensures that $z^* \geq \zeta$.
+provided that $ \gamma > \beta \alpha $ which ensures that $z^* > \zeta$.
+For $z^* = \zeta$ we have $\gamma = \alpha \beta/2$.
 Of course, the results for both the finite and infinite play group sizes depend on the product $\alpha \beta$ and not on the individual values of the parameters $\alpha $ and $\beta$.
 In addition, the parameter $c$ plays no role in the determination of $z^*$ for the no-defectors solution.
 Since the dependence of $z^*$ on $\gamma$ is very similar to that shown in Fig.\ \ref{fig:1}, here we look at how the finite play group solutions approach the discontinuous result predicted by the analytical solution in the limit $N \to \infty$.
 The left panel of Fig.\ \ref{fig:2} shows the unstable fixed point $z^*$ for fixed $\zeta = 0.2$ and $\alpha \beta = 4$, and a variety of large play group sizes $N$.
 The right panel shows that the deviation from the $N \to \infty$ prediction vanishes like $1/\sqrt{N}$ as $N$ increases.
-This is expected since for large $N$ we have used the approximation
+This is expected since for large $N$ we have used the approximation (see \ref{ref:A})

 to derive Eqs.\ (\ref{znocinf}) and (\ref{znodinf}).
-We note that finding how the deviations scale with $N$ by `collapsing' the curves for different values of $N$ into a single curve is a technique widely used in finite-size scaling analysis to calculate the critical exponents of phase transitions \cite{Binder_1985,Privman_1990,Campos_1999}.
+We note that finding how the deviations scale with $N$ by `collapsing' the curves for different values of $N$ into a single curve is a technique widely used in finite-size scaling analysis to calculate the critical exponents of phase transitions (threshold phenomena) \cite{Binder_1985,Privman_1990,Campos_1999}.
+In fact, there is a threshold at $z^* = \zeta$, indicated by the crossing of the curves for different $N$ at $\gamma = \alpha\beta/2 $ and $z^* = \zeta $.
+As before, the effect of increasing $N$ is reversed depending on whether $z^*$ is greater or less than $\zeta$.
+For $N \to \infty$, the punishers can be maintained in the population only if $z^* > \zeta$, but for finite $N$ there is a fair probability that $K \geq K_m$ in some groups even for $z^* < \zeta$, which is enough to maintain the punishers in the population.